September 5, 2018 | Authored by: Vindicia Team

 The subscription business model is taking off.
-Equal parts innovation and disruption, the subscription revolution has attracted the attention of ambitious startups and established business that want to diversify.
+Equal parts innovation and disruption, the subscription revolution has attracted the attention of ambitious startups and established businesses that want to diversify.

 Passive churn – an oft-hidden and damaging pitfall